 1. General.
 Australia’s temporary residence program is designed to allow overseas people to come to Australia for specific purposes that benefit Australia.
 There are many types of visas under this category of visa.
-Temporary residents are required to pay taxes on income earned in Australia.
-They do not have access to social welfare benefits or national public health cover.
+Temporary residents are required to pay taxes on income earned in Australia. custom writings do my essays They do not have access to social welfare benefits or national public health cover.
 The Temporary Residence program consists of three streams:

 2. The Economic Stream.
 The common types of visas in this stream are:-